About this Session

 Michele de Courcy

-Michele studied Music and French at the University of Queensland, later obtaining her AMusA in piano.
-Since moving to South Australia in early 2010, she has studied voice with Cheryl Pickering and Norma Knight.
-She has performed with auditioned local choirs, as a chorus member with the G and S Society (HMS Pinafore and Princess Ida), Co*Opera (Il Trovatore and La Bohème) and Elephant in the Room Productions (Carmen, Midnight Sun and Once and Future).
+Since moving to Adelaide in 2010 she has performed with auditioned local choirs, as a chorus member with the G and S Society (HMS Pinafore and Princess Ida), Co*Opera (Il Trovatore and La Bohème) and Elephant in the Room Productions (Carmen, Midnight Sun and Once and Future).

-In Adelaide, in November 2020, Michele will be performing the role of Cinderella's Stepmother in a production of Stephen Sondheim's Into the Woods.
+In November 2020, Michele will be performing the role of Cinderella's Stepmother in an Adelaide production of Stephen Sondheim's Into the Woods.

 Nikki is a performer who’s love for the stage started at a very young age, starting with SAPPS Choir in primary school, and being part of the mass ensemble in the Grease Arena Spectacular.